Types of Assistance

 Cost of multilateral

-- Ethiopia was the fourth largest recipient of official humanitarian aid in 2010
+- Ethiopia was the fifth largest recipient of official humanitarian assistance in 2011

 - Ethiopia has experienced active conflict in each of the ten years between 2002 and 2011